Meet a Current Computer Science MS Student

-Well!
-I have been working as a Graduate Assistant/ International Ambassador in the Office of Graduate Admissions since May 2013 and my piece of work is to maintain the social networking websites of my University.
+I worked as a Graduate Assistant/ International Ambassador in the Office of Graduate Admissions from May 2013 to August 2014 where I maintained the social networking websites of UT Tyler.
 My work experience has been so good so far.
-Everybody at my office are kind and sweet and they help me to the max and I've learnt so much by working in such kind of environment which I think would be so helpful when I start a professional career.
+Everybody at my office are kind and sweet and they help me to the max and I've learned so much by working in such kind of environment which I think would be so helpful when I start a professional career.

 Do you have any advice to pass along to other students interested in this program?

 Yes, I do!
 Guys, never expect your course work to be easy!
 You have to work hard on your assignments and tests to make good grades.
 On the contrary, life in the US is not so peaceful as it seems to be on the other end because you will have to cook, study, take care of yourself and manage so many things (multi-tasking) but if you adapt yourselves to this system then believe me you will shine.